i-anuragmishra/i-anuragmishra/README.md

 - 🏅 Prime Minister Scholarships for Engineering
 - 🎖 Macquarie Group Scholarship from edX
 - 🏆 Silver Elite Rank in NPTEL Data Science Course
-- 🥇 Won a Machine Learning App Hackathon at College

 Let's explore the future of technology together! 🌈